EorEquis/FlatFlap/README.md

 	ASCOM Switch Driver updated to V2 protocol
 		The ASCOM.ScopeCover.Switch can function as a switch driver to control only the cover.
 Useful if you don't want/need the complexity of a calibration light, and also allows greater flexibility with various clients/sequencing strategies.

+		Download ScopeCover Setup.exe if all you want is this driver.
 	ASCOM CoverCalibrator Driver
 		The ASCOM.FlatFlap.CoverCalibrator driver can be used with either a cover only (the light functionality will still present in the client, but will do nothing) or with some sort of switchable light source.
 (My own device is a small EL sheet and 12V DC inverter, controlled by a small relay).

+		Download FlatFlap Setup.exe if all you want is this driver.

 ## Tested With
 	Servos: